RealWagmi/anon-integration-guide/projects/hyperliquid/README.md

 -   "Has BTC funding been positive or negative over the last 24 hours?"
 -   "Add 10 USDC to margin of my ETH position on Hyperliquid?"
 -   "Remove 100 USDC from margin of the hyperliquid BTC position of my vault 'MyVault'?"
+-   "Get list of my open orders?"
+-   "Cancel order with ID 1234"
+-   "If ETH price gets to 3.5k, I want to take profit on my ETH position"

 ## Available Functions